Kepler-Beckwith/Weather-Widget/README.md

 npm start
 ```
 ## Configuration
-Get an API key from OpenWeatherMap
+Get an API key from https://openweathermap.org/
 Find your coordinates:
 Open Google Maps
 Right-click your location